harishkotra/veritas-ai/README.md

 -   **Backend & API:**
     -   **Python:** The core programming language for the agent.
     -   **FastAPI:** For exposing the AI agent's capabilities via a robust, modern API.
+    -   **Streamlit:** For the interactive web-based user interface.
     -   **NodeJS + TypeScript (for Masumi/MeshSDK):** Underpins the payment and wallet interaction services required by the Masumi Network.

 ## ⚙️ How It Works (Architecture)

-The agent follows a simple but powerful workflow:
+The agent follows a powerful, conditional workflow:

+1.  **User Interaction:** A user interacts with the Streamlit UI, choosing either a single wallet analysis or a two-wallet comparison.
-1.  **API Request:** A user submits a Cardano wallet address to the `/start_job` endpoint.
+2.  **API Request:** The Streamlit frontend sends a request to the FastAPI `/start_job` endpoint with one or two wallet addresses.
-2.  **Data Fetching:** The agent's `get_wallet_data` tool makes a call to the Blockfrost API to retrieve a minimal set of recent transactions and asset holdings for that address.
+3.  **Data Fetching:** The agent's `get_wallet_data` tool makes calls to the Blockfrost API to retrieve a minimal set of data for each address.
-3.  **Crew Orchestration:** The `WalletProfilingCrew` is initiated.
-    -   The **Data Collector Agent** receives the raw on-chain data.
-    -   The **Analyst Agent** receives the data from the collector along with a specific prompt guiding its analysis.
+4.  **Crew Orchestration (Conditional):**
+    -   **Single Wallet Mode:** A three-agent crew is initiated.
+The **Data Collector** passes data to the **Wallet Analyst**, who creates a profile.
+The profile is then passed to the **Security Analyst**, who appends a risk assessment.
+    -   **Wallet Duel Mode:** A specialized, single-agent crew is initiated.
+The **Comparative Analyst** receives data from both wallets and generates a direct comparison.
-4.  **AI Inference:** The Analyst Agent sends the data and the prompt to the **Gaia Node LLM**.
-The model processes the information and generates the bullet-point summary.
+5.  **AI Inference:** The agents send their data and prompts to the **Gaia Node LLM**.
+The model processes the information and generates the analysis.
-5.  **Job Completion:** The FastAPI server stores the result, which can then be retrieved via the `/status` endpoint.
+6.  **Job Completion:** The FastAPI server stores the final report and the agent's thought process log, which the Streamlit UI polls for and displays to the user.

 ## 🚀 Getting Started